timescale/docs/promscale/installation/promscale-with-timescale-cloud/index.md

 # Install Promscale with Timescale cloud

-You can install Promscale with Timescale Cloud by running Promscale Connector on and leverag the Timescale Cloud as the storage layer for your observability data.
+You can install Promscale with Timescale Cloud by running Promscale Connector on and leverage the Timescale Cloud as the storage layer for your observability data.
 To get started with Promscale with Timescale Cloud first create a Timescale Cloud service and then install Promscale Connector.